phineas-pta/comfy-trt-test/README.md

 files created in `comfy-trt-test/`

-## 4️⃣ usage in ComfyUI
+## 3️⃣ usage in ComfyUI

 add node → “advanced” → “loaders” → “load Unet in TensorRT”

-need to separately load CLIP & VAE according to baseline model
+need to get CLIP & VAE from according checkpoint

-if change model REMEMBER to change CLIP & VAE accordingly
+how to select model type:
+- SD 1.5: select `EPS`
+- SD 2.1: select `V_PREDICTION`, but if rubbish result image or inpaint then select `EPS`
+- SDXL: not working yet

 ⚠️ VRAM not released when node not in use, need restart python session to clear

+⚠️ if encounter error then need restart python to use node again

 ## 🗿 frequently seen error messages